iennacca/test.cloudseed/README.md

 CloudSeed is split into three primary services:

-* Web (Frontent) - A thin Web app - built to be heavily modified / replaced.
+* Web (Frontend) - A thin Web app - built to be heavily modified / replaced.
     * Built with Svelte / Sveltekit
 * App (Backend) - The Core App logic, API, and where DB integration happens
     * Built with FSharp + .NET Core